harish-guda/personal-website/content/research.md

 ## Interests

-I study incentive and information design problems that arise in large platforms/marketplaces.
+My broad interests are in incentive and information design in platforms/marketplaces -- environments where a large number of agents interact.

-Areas of applications include the gig- and sharing-economy, agriculture (in developing economies) and omnichannel retail.
+I am also interested in analyzing problems in retail (also motivated by my experience at Nordstrom).

 ## Publications